cpitman/cpitman.github.io/_posts/2017-01-03-monitoring-openshift-for-service-providers.md

   Most service providers will want to control resource utilization by their clients by setting quotas for resource utilization.
 For example, a project might be limited to using 4 CPU cores and 10 GiB of memory.
-When using quotas, each container must also have resources requests and/or limits configured, either via explicit requests/limits in the pod specification or via default project limits.
+When using quotas, each container must also have resource requests and/or limits configured, either via explicit requests/limits in the pod specification or via default project limits.

   This is where things get tricky: when the Openshift scheduler places a pod it